Racekid16/gachaSuggestMoves/README.md

 $ node 1.server.mjs
 $ node 2.driver.mjs

-Create a "currentBattles" directory, and create a "battleAssets" directory inside the website directory.
+Create a "currentBattles" directory, and create a "battleAssets" directory inside the webpage directory.
 Whenever a battle occurs in a channel you have permission to view, recommendations will be printed to the corresponding file in the currentBattles directory, looking something like this:

 ![Image of terminal](./githubImages/terminalPicture.png)